Aishwarya Rai: Media image

 Rai's wax figure at Madame Tussauds, London — the first Indian actress to be featured at the museum in 2004.

 Fans and media frequently refer to Rai Bachchan by the nicknames "Ash" and "Aish" but Rai Bachchan has stated she dislikes being called these names, and has discouraged people from referring to her using names other than "Aishwarya" because she does not want to "spoil [her] good name".
+She was placed at number one in The Tribunes list of Bollywood's top five actresses of 1999.
 In 2001, Forbes named her among the top-five Indian movie stars.
 She was placed in Rediff.com's annual listing of "Best Bollywood Actresses" for six consecutive years (2003–2008).
 She was also placed in Rediff.com's other listings; "Powerlist: Top Bollywood Actresses", "Bollywood's Best Actresses of all time", "Top 10 Actresses of 2000–2010", and "Women of Many Faces".
 Filmfare also placed Rai Bachchan in its lists of "Top Ten Actresses" in 2003 and 2004, and she ranked eighth in its Power List in 2007.
 In 2004, Time chose her as one of the 100 most influential people in the world and she appeared on the cover of its 2003 Asia edition.
 Rai Bachchan has appeared on television chat shows such as Late Show with David Letterman, and was the first Bollywood personality to appear on Oprahs segment "Women Across the Globe".
 For two consecutive years, she was listed among India Todays list of 50 most-powerful people in India (2004 and 2005).

 In October 2004, a wax figure of Rai was put on display in London's Madame Tussaud's wax museum.
 She was the sixth Indian and the second Bollywood personality—after her father-in-law Amitabh Bachchan—to get this honour.
 In 2007, the same figure was displayed at Madame Tussaud's museum in Times Square, New York, followed by another version in Washington.
 In 2005 in the Netherlands, a cultivar of tulip was named after her.
 Also in 2005, toy manufacturer Mattel released a limited edition of Barbie dolls of Rai in the United Kingdom.